WL1218V - Wood lathe Vevor - Free user manual and instructions

 | Specialty Tools—These are the unique, special function tools to aid in hollowing bowl making, cutting profiles, etc. |

 - For safety and best performance, keep tools sharp.
 If a tool stops cutting or requires excessive pressure to make a cut, it needs to be sharpened.
-A nu brand name sharpening jigs and fixtures are available; however, a woodturner should learn to sharpen tools freehand.
+A number of brand name sharpening jigs and fixtures are available; however, a woodturner should learn to sharpen tools freehand.

-- For best results, use a slow speed grinder (1800 rpm) fitted with a 60-grit aluminum oxide wheel (for shaping) and a 100-grit alum. oxide wheel (for fir sharpening and touchup).
-The grinder should be located near your lathe and comfortable height.
+- For best results, use a slow speed grinder (1800 rpm) fitted with a 60-grit aluminum oxide wheel (for shaping) and a 100-grit aluminum oxide wheel (for fine sharpening and touchup).
+The grinder should be located near your lathe and at a comfortable height.
 A diamond dresser will keep the wheels true and eliminate glazing.

-- Never allow the tool to rest in one place on the wheel, keep it moving and light touch.
+- Never allow the tool to rest in one place on the wheel; keep it moving and use a light touch.

 allowed to get red hot.
-High-speed steel tools should not be quenched for a Honing with a diamond lap or slipstone will save trips to the grinder and keep edge fresh quenched for cooling.
-Honing with a diamond lap or slipstone will keep trips to the grinder and keep the edge fresh.
+High-speed steel tools should not be quenched for cooling.
+Honing with a diamond lap or slipstone will save trips to the grinder and keep the edge fresh.

 9.3 Spindle Turning